 - Explain Halloween to your child beforehand.
 This may require some research on your part, depending on your child.
 Be ready for questions you may not know the answer to.

 - Go over what to expect, such as being out at night, decorations, other children walking around, and anything else your child may encounter.
 Use pictures and other media to show your child what to expect so they can see and understand better.

 - Choose the costume together with your child and have them try it out so they’re comfortable inside the costume (fits properly, doesn’t itch, can see properly, etc.)

-- On your own, anticipate what can go wrong (they get scared, their costume or bag breaks/tears, they want to leave early, any other scenarios you know may happen with your child) and prepare backup plans for those situations accordingly.
+- On your own, anticipate what can go wrong (they get scared, their costume or bag breaks/tears, they want to leave early, have a meltdown, or any other scenarios you know may happen with your child) and prepare backup plans for those situations accordingly.